23 Of The Best Relationship Goals To Nurture Intimacy

 You lose trust, mutual respect, and eventually love.

-Make it a goal in your relationship to be kind in all of your communication.
+Make it a goal to be kind in all of your communication.

 Being kind doesn't mean you have to agree with each other or even feel loving during a challenging moment.